Free Charity Quilt Patterns

 I belong to PebbleCreek Quilters, and I'm a member of the Community Service Committee.
 We support agencies that serve children, teens, and adults.

-My role on the committee for 2022-23 is to plan projects for certain Community Sew Days.
-The committee always has at least one prep day to get ready for the sew day, during which we kit up the project to be sewn.
+My role on the committee for 2022-24 has been to plan projects for certain Community Sew Days.
+The committee always has a prep day to get ready for the sew day, during which we kit up the project to be sewn.
 I've created several patterns for kits for our guild members to make charity quilts.
 These PDF tutorials are written to be included with the kits (no total fabric requirements given) so I've added fabric requirements for each design below.
-I'm offering these patterns to anyone who wants them for charitable purposes. *
+I'm offering these patterns to anyone who wants them for charitable purposes.
+(See below*)

-There are four patterns which are very easy to sew.
-Quilt for Kids, Scrappy Color Bars, Basketweave, and Spinner.
+There are several patterns which are very easy to sew.
+Woven Bricks, Scrappy Color Bars, Scrappy Spinner, Stacked Slabs, Four Patch Variation, and Basketweave.
 Some of these patterns require a bit more cutting than others.
-We used a die cutter to cut fabric strips for these kits, which made the process much quicker than rotary cutting by hand.
+We used a die cutter to cut fabric strips for some of these kits, which made the process much quicker than rotary cutting by hand.

 PCQ has an extensive stash of donated fabrics, mostly medium and dark colors.
-We ordered some light beiges and whites to supplement our stash.
+In 2023 we ordered some light beiges and whites to supplement our stash.
 It's the contrast between light and dark that makes these patterns work.

 For more about the story of each pattern, click on the pattern name below.